johnhyde/island/02 one fine day.md

 The word "Metcalf" was bolded and italicized.
 It was very strange.

 Thomas left his lunch to get cold — not very considerate of the Track, he thought idly — and popped over to the newsstand to purchase a copy of the _Flying Island Tribune_.
 Which paper he had just seen.
 "Sorry, sir," apologized the whelp tending the stand, "beggin' your pardon but we've just run out of that.
 Even our display copy.
-Seeing as how this Digs==k==[@ x?]by thing is the crime of the century.
+Seeing as how this Digsk[@ the joke here is that the uneducated urchin has definitely taken a guess as to how to pronounce Digsxby, which has been transcribed]by thing is the crime of the century.
 If you wait another 15 minutes we might get another restock come by."

 "There's no time for that," said Thomas, feeling there was no time for that.
 "I'll take whatever other paper you have," he continued, scrimbing his hands.[^scrimb]